-Figure 6: Duration of holdings of bonds issued by eurozone and other OECD governments, plus durations of corresponding benchmark BoA ML indices (left); and maturity extension of OECD government bond portfoilio from 2013 to 2014, nominal values (right).
+Figure 7: Duration of holdings of bonds issued by eurozone and other OECD governments, plus durations of corresponding benchmark BoA ML indices (left); and maturity extension of OECD government bond portfoilio from 2013 to 2014, nominal values (right).

-The portfolio reallocation observed in 2014 is consistent with a search for duration, rather than yield-seeking behaviour.
-The latter would predict a shift towards higher yielding, riskier assets, while search for duration would predict a shift toward longer maturity, safe assets, even at low yields.
-The dominance of the latter is corroborated by the disproportionate rise in the duration specifically in the holdings of bonds issued by Eurozone and other OECD governments, shown in Figure 6.
+in the duration specifically in the holdings of bonds issued by Eurozone and other OECD governments, shown in Figure 7.
 The left hand panel shows estimates of $D_t^i$ for i = eurozone government, other OECD governments.
 For comparison, we also plot the index durations of Bank of America Merrill Lynch (BoAML) Euro Govt AAA-AA Index, US Treasury Master Index, and UK Gilts Index.
 We chose the latter two for benchmarking non-Eurozone OECD government bond durations, because according company financial statements, German insurer investments in OECD government bonds outside of the Eurozone are almost exclusively in US Treasuries and UK Gilts, with approximately 8:2 split in favour of Treasuries.